debomatic/debomatic/docs/index.rst

 ...............

-These options are not mandatory, Deb-o-Matic will check whether they are defined in the configuration file before trying to use related features.
+These options are not mandatory, Deb-o-Matic will check whether they are defined in the configuration file before trying to use these features.
 As the section name suggests, these options can be adjusted at runtime, Deb-o-Matic will pick the updated value during the build process.